tillitis/tkey-ssh-agent/README.md

 # fooapp

 In `fooapp/` there is also a very, very simple app written in assembler, foo.bin (foo.S) that blinks the LED.

 # Developing apps

 ## Memory

 RAM starts at 0x4000\_0000 and ends at 0x4002\_0000.
 Your program will be loaded by firmware at 0x4001\_0000 which means a maximum size including `.data` and `.bss` of 64 kiB.
 In this app (see `crt0.S`) you have 64 kiB of stack from 0x4000\_ffff down to where RAM starts.

 There are no heap allocation functions, no `malloc()` and friends.

 Special memory areas for memory mapped hardware functions are available at base 0xc000\_0000 and an offset.
 See [software.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/system_description/software.md) (in the tillitis-key1 repository), and the include file `mta1_mkdf_mem.h`.

 ### Debugging

 If you're running the app on our qemu emulator we have added a debug port on 0xfe00\_1000 (MTA1_MKDF_MMIO_QEMU_DEBUG).
 Anything written there will be printed as a character by qemu on the console.

-`putchar()`, `puts()`, `putinthex()`, `hexdump()` and friends (see `signerapp/lib.[ch]`) use this debug port to print stuff.
-If you compile with `-DNODEBUG` all these are no-ops.
+`putchar()`, `puts()`, `putinthex()`, `hexdump()` and friends (see `common/lib.[ch]`) use this debug port to print stuff.
+Though by default the [`signerapp/Makefile`](signerapp/Makefile) compiles with `-DNODEBUG` which makes these functions no-ops (do nothing).

 # Licensing